 There is provision for notification by the Minister for Social Protection of Housing Authorities where it is not possible to deduct the full amount.
 The Minister for Social Protection is obliged to keep records relating to the deduction.

 There is provision for data sharing between housing authorities and specified bodies for the purpose of performance of obligations under the Housing Act.
-Information may also be shared with Private Residential Tenancies Board, Revenue Commissioners, the Minister for Social Protection and other designated bodies.
+Information may also be shared with the Private Residential Tenancies Board, Revenue Commissioners, the Minister for Social Protection and other designated bodies.